 Southern Africa - SADC could support the extension of the current Region 2/3 RDSS allocations to Region 1 provided that the existing systems are protected

-Arab Group (September 2009)

-Further studies on the feasibility of sharing between RDSS & other primary services in this band

-Ensure adequate and appropriate protection of all the services in the mentioned band
+ASMG (October 2011)

+Proposes: No Change to the RR and suppression of the Res.
+613

-CITEL - (December 2010)
+CITEL - (May 2011)

-Draft Inter-American Proposal ([CAN]Mexico, USA)
+Inter-American Proposal

 No proposals are made with respect to the Table of Frequency Allocations in the band 2483.5-2500 MHz because RDSS (s-e) is primary in Region 2, but it is presumed that WRC-12 under Agenda Item 1.18 will allocate this band to the Radiodetermination-satellite (space-to-Earth) on the primary bases in Regions 1 and 3

 MOD the MSS (s-e) coordination trigger pfd in Table 5-2 of Annex 1 of Appendix 5.
-RDSS (s-e) could cause unacceptable interference to MSS (space-to-Earth), relaxation of coordination trigger pfd in Table 5-2 of Annex 1 of Appendix 5, which would allow this potential interference to be overcome
+RDSS (s-e) could cause unacceptable interference to MSS (space-to-Earth), relaxation of coordination trigger pfd in Table 5-2 of Annex 1 of Appendix 5, which would allow this potential interference to be overcome.
+CITEL proposes a relaxation of 4dB for MSS.

+Note: last meeting of CITEL before WRC-12 will conclude 2 December 2011.

-RCC (October, )
+RCC (October, 2011)